-- 2 The development of reservoirs, excluding dams, with a capacity of more than 250 cubic metres. - The development and related operation of facilities or infrastructure for the storage, or storage and handling of a dangerous good, where such storage occurs in containers with a combined capacity of 30 but not exceeding 80 cubic metres. - The clearance of an area of 300 square metres or more of indigenous vegetation except where such clearance of vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan. - 14 The development of; - (i) dams or weirs, where the dam or weir, including infrastructure and water surface area, exceeds 10 square metres; - (ii) infrastructure or structures with a physical footprint of 10 square metres or more;
+- 2 The development of reservoirs, excluding dams, with a capacity of more than 250 cubic metres. - 12 The clearance of an area of 300 square metres or more of indigenous vegetation except where such clearance of vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan.

+14 The development of;

+(i) dams or weirs, where the dam or weir, including infrastructure and water surface area, exceeds 10 square metres;

+(ii) infrastructure or structures with a physical footprint of 10 square metres or more;

-where such development occurs:
+where such development occurs;

-- (a) within a watercourse;

-- (b) in front of a development setback; or
+- (a) within a watercourse; - (b) in front of a development setback; or

-- (c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse;
+(c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse;